 Thomas Ulrich (2018) has described his experience of his aunt at this time as follows, ‘Being so talented she was a difficult person and quite intimidating for me when I knew her as a child during the war’.

-Marie Paneth worked with children and young people in six different projects (in five London boroughs) (1944: 122).
-Branch Street focuses on a play centre that began in what had been a surface bomb shelter.
+Marie Paneth lived in Chelsea and began to work with children and young people in five London boroughs (in six different projects) (1944: 122).
+Her book about her experience, Branch Street, focuses on a play centre that began in what had been a surface bomb shelter.
 It was no longer in heavy demand once the Blitz had finished in May 1941 (see Jeffs 2003).
 The Branch Street project was also eventually based in a condemned house loaned by the borough council.
-Before the children’s centre, she had worked in deep shelters in the East End of London particularly those organized in the Underground Stations.
-A number of the workers were consciencious objectors, often linked to a Pacifist Service Unit or Quaker organization (Starkey 2000).
-She described her task as keeping ’the children busy during the long blackout evenings’.
-The challenges she faced in working with children and young people who had been written off by teachers and social workers; at odds with their peers in different streets; and suffered significant poverty, poor health and family breakdown, caused her to reflect on the situation and the work – and of the need to communicate with others about it.
+Before the children’s centre, she had worked in deep shelters in the East End of London, particularly those organized in the Underground Stations.
+Several of the workers were conscientious objectors, often linked to a Pacifist Service Unit or Quaker organization (Starkey 2000).
+She described her task as keeping ‘the children busy during the long blackout evenings’.
+The challenges she faced in working with children and young people who had been written off by teachers and social workers; at odds with their peers in different streets; and suffering significant poverty, poor health and family breakdown, caused her to reflect on the situation and the work – and of the need to communicate with others about it.
 The result was Branch Street (1944) – and it is a classic exploration – full of vivid stories.
 Through these stories, Marie Paneth grapples with the nature of the work, the needs and experiences of the children and young people she encounters, and her feelings as a worker.
 It is all done with rare honesty and a directness that is breath-taking.

 The location of Branch Street is disguised in the text – and trying to work out where exactly in London it was has been, and is, an interesting diversion.
-Betty Martha Spinley (1953: 41) says it was in Paddington and this is confirmed by what Elizabeth Jane Howard has recollected from her conversations with Marie Paneth (2002: 168).
-The most likely areas appear to be somewhere in the old wards of Westbourne and Church close to Paddington Station (which includes the area between the Edgware Road and Lisson Grove [NW8]).
-The latter was the site for much of the detached work project analysed by Goetschius and Tash (1967) in Working with the Unattached.
+Betty Martha Spinley (1953: 41) says it was in Paddington – and this is confirmed by Elizabeth Jane Howard’s recollection of her conversations with Marie Paneth (2002: 168).
+The area appears to be somewhere in the old wards of Westbourne and Church close to Paddington Station (which includes the district between the Edgware Road and Lisson Grove [NW8]).
+The latter was the site for much of the detached work project later analysed by Goetschius and Tash (1967) in Working with the Unattached.

 As Tony Jeffs has pointed out, details of how the programme ended are not supplied.